Proposed Agent Licence Reforms in NSW (as at 14 September, 2018)

 When will we know the details?
 Unknown.
 Fair Trading have said CPD changes are “likely” in October or November – at the earliest (don’t hold your breath).
 It may not be until 2019.
 It most certainly was NOT 1 July, 2018 – despite what “they” keep saying!
 Indications are it will be “after the next NSW State election” in March, 2019 – or even July, 2019 ….. fact is WE DON’T KNOW, and NSW Fair Trading have NOT SAID when it will be.
 [Last time I checked, NSW Fair Trading were the “makers of the rules”]

 Should everyone be required to get the full licence?
 We don’t think so, but Fair Trading and the ‘industry associations’ seem to think it will solve all manner of issues.
 In no other industry group are ALL employees required to hold the same level of qualification, regardless of their job description or experience – but what would we know?

 How long between the COR and full licence?
-The Reform Paper says there will need to be at least one (1) year between being granted the COR and getting a licence (this is the same criteria as is currently the requirement in Victoria)
+The Reform Paper says there will need to be at least one (1) year between being granted the COR and getting a licence (this is the same criteria as is currently the case in Victoria)